DIPlib/diplib/changelogs/diplib_next.md

 - Improved error messages when reading or writing JPEG files.

+- `dip::DrawPolygon2D()` no longer requires that all vertices be within the image for the non-filled case (the filled case never required it).

 ### Bug fixes

 - `dip::Image out = view` threw an exception with the message "Sizes must be non-zero and no larger than